 This one is super important.
 We live in an amazing age where information is always available right at our fingertips… but the overwhelming information can make us feel very anxious and upset.

-It is absolutely critical to take a step away from social media, the internet and the news when everything starts to feel a little dark and upsetting.
-Taking frequent breaks does not mean you are putting yourself at risks, it means you are prioritizing your mental health… and mental health is health!
+It is critical to take a step away from social media, the internet and the news when everything starts to feel a little dark and upsetting.

 A healthy body creates a healthy mind.
 Eat healthy, well-balanced meals and exercise however you may be physically able.
 Gyms may be closing, but you can exercise simply by going for a walk around your block or at a local park.
 Even something as simple as doing some light stretching in your home will help you take care of your body.

 There are entire organizations devoted to mental health.
 The National Alliance on Mental Health is the organization in the U.S. that offers resources and programs around the country.
 They also have a HelpLine that you can call Monday-Friday from 10am-6pm Eastern Time and talk to volunteers: 1-800-950-NAMI (1-800-950-6264).
 Not a talker?
 You can email them at any time: email@example.com

 Seeking out help doesn’t always mean talking to someone!
 There is an endless amount of content online that can help you de-stress and focus on what matters.
 Try looking up self-care and meditations on YouTube.
 Google is even working to make it easier to find content that helps or therapists in your area who you can talk to online!